tq-systems/meta-tq/meta-tq/doc/README.TQMLS1028A.md

 Artefacts under `atf` can be used to manually update boot images on SOM or exchange them in WIC image.

-## Build-Time Configuration (default boot images for SPI-NOR and WIC)
+## Build-Time Configuration (Default Boot Images for SPI-NOR and WIC)

 * BL2_IMAGE: ATF/TF-A BL2 file used for WIC image creation
 * BL3_IMAGE: ATF/TF-A BL3 file used for WIC image creation